HasithaJayatilake/PAXOS/README.md

 3. Follow console instructions and choose the required test case

-<h3>Test Case Outline</h3>
+### Test Case Outline

 The base configurations for the standard functioning mode are as follows:

 a) One proposer: M1
 b) Two proposers simultaneously: M1 and M2
 c) Three proposers simultaneously: M1, M2 and M3

 The expected consensus values of the variable ‘president’ for the configurations above are, M1, M2 and M3 respectively for configurations a), b) and c).

 The base configurations for the faulty functioning mode are the following

 d) One proposer: M2 proposes and is partitioned
 e) Two proposers simultaneously: M1 and M2, then M2 is partitioned
 f) Three proposers: M3 suffers a network partition, while M1, M2 propose together, then M3 recovers and proposes.

 In configurations d) and e), M2 dies immediately after sending accept-requests, so is unable to update their own value of ‘president.’
 The expected consensus value of the variable ‘president’ for both configurations 1 and 2 in the faulty mode, is M2, despite M2 not having learned this value itself.
 The expected consensus value in configuration f) is M2, and M3 is expected to have learned this at the end of all the transactions.